History

 Current state

-The Araiši settlement was reconstructed with high historical credibility on the basis of wooden relics, discovered during archaeological works.
-During the excavations, about 150 different buildings were discovered and examined, about 3,500 artifacts and over 100 intact and broken clay vessels were found.
-Currently 16 houses from the oldest period of functioning of the settlement are reconstructed.
-Nearby are also ruins of the order castle and reconstruction of houses from the Neolithic period.
-The museum is open in the summer season (from April 1 to October 31): from Monday to Sunday from 09:00 to 19:00, and in the winter season (from November 1 to March 31): on Wednesday and Sunday from 09:00 to 16:00.
+Currently, 16 houses from the oldest period of the early medieval settlement have been reconstructed in Āraiši.
+In recent years, a fragment of two lines of the palisade at the gate has also been reconstructed.
+Near the archaeological open-air museum there are also the ruins of a Teutonic castle from the 14th century and reconstructions of houses from the Neolithic period.
+The museum is open in the summer season (from April 1 to October 31): Monday to Sunday from 09:00 to 19:00, and in the winter season (from November 1 to March 31): on Wednesdays and Sundays from 09:00 to 16. :00.